geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Mid waves of liquid fire my frame can shield, 230

-" Where stubborn earths and shining metals yield ;
+" Where stubborn earths and shining metals yield;
 " Oh ! by some gracious sign thy favour shew,
 " And guide me thro' yon gulf that boils below."

 She spoke, and deep the roaring flood retires
-Within the crater, nor again aspires ;
+Within the crater, nor again aspires;
 But from the numerous caves that yawn'd around,
 The smoke rush'd furious with a deafening sound,
 And round the edge their vivid flames that play'd,